WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes/Meeting_Minutes_20240502.md

 # Agenda

 ## Remaining CIFFC Funds
-BC did not provide approval for Neal to be part of a not-for-profit foundation.
+- BC did not provide approval for Neal to be part of a not-for-profit foundation.

-Canada Wildfire may be an option for CIFFC to transfer remaining WISE funds to.
+- Canada Wildfire may be an option for CIFFC to transfer remaining WISE funds to.

-Canada Wildfire is a now a not-for-profit.
+- Canada Wildfire is a now a not-for-profit.

-GNWT is a member of Canada Wildfire.
+- GNWT is a member of Canada Wildfire.
+Franco will investigate is this option is acceptable for GNWT.

 # Wildfire Resilient Futures Initiative